What is Zoom?

 If you are the host of of a meeting and want to use live transcription (transcript and subtitles), please check out this page Zoom Live Transcript.

-For more in depth information and instruction checkout Zoom’s video training here.
+For more in depth information and instruction checkout Zoom’s video training a link to Zoom’s support articles.

 Important note: If your Zoom meeting or class involves singing or playing a musical instrument, you may want to consider changing some audio settings to get a better experience.
 Please click here to be taken to a page with audio set up advice.